jonkrohn/ML-foundations/README.md

    * [Algorithms & Data Structures](https://github.com/jonkrohn/ML-foundations/blob/master/notebooks/7-algos-and-data-structures.ipynb)
    * [Optimization](https://github.com/jonkrohn/ML-foundations/blob/master/notebooks/8-optimization.ipynb)

-Later topics build upon content from earlier topics, so the recommended approach is to progress through the eight topics in the order provided.
-That said, you're welcome to pick and choose individual topics based on your interest or existing familiarity with the material.
+Later subjects build upon content from earlier subjects, so the recommended approach is to progress through the eight subjects in the order provided.
+That said, you're welcome to pick and choose individual subjects based on your interest or existing familiarity with the material.

 #### Pedagogical Approach